-The Group is supervised by the DFSA and subject to the CRR, which was amended by the CRR II, and regulates, inter alia, (i) elements of own funds, (ii) capital requirements for credit risk, market risk and operational risk, (iii) large exposures, (iv) liquidity, (v) leverage, (vi) reporting and (vii) disclosure.
-In addition, the Group is subject to the Danish Financial Business Act, which implements the CRD IV Directive and the CRD V Directive that include requirements regarding (i) prudential supervision; (ii) the pillar 2 supervisory review process, including the ICAAP and SREP; (iii) capital buffers, including the capital conservation buffer, countercyclical capital buffer, G-SII buffer, O-SII buffer and systemic risk buffer; and (iv) the combined buffer requirement and restrictions on distributions.
-The Danish Financial Business Act also implements BRRD and BRRD II, which regulate (i) recovery and resolution planning; (ii) resolution and the objectives, conditions and principles for resolution; (iii) resolution tools in the form of the (a) sale of business tool, (b) bridge institution tool, (c) asset separation tool and (d) bail-in tool; (iv) the MREL; and (v) resolution powers.
-Entities in the Group are also subject to other Danish laws, including the Danish Mortgage Credit Act and the Danish Companies
+The Group is supervised by, inter alia, the DFSA and subject to, inter alia, the CRR, which was amended by CRR II, and regulates, inter alia, (i) elements of own funds, (ii) capital requirements for credit risk, market risk and operational risk, (iii) large exposures, (iv) liquidity, (v) leverage, (vi) reporting and (vii) disclosure.
+In addition, the Group is subject to the Danish Financial Business Act, which implements, inter alia, the CRD IV Directive and the CRD V Directive that include requirements regarding, inter alia, (i) prudential supervision; (ii) the pillar 2 supervisory review process, including the ICAAP and SREP; (iii) capital buffers, including the capital conservation buffer, countercyclical capital buffer, G-SII buffer and systemic risk buffer; and (iv) the combined buffer requirement and restrictions on distributions.